 The uncertainty appears in both stages and it is thus considered systematic and constant 0.00 dB value.

 B.2 Compact Antenna Test Range

+This clause describes measurement uncertainty contributors for RX measurements in Compact Antenna Test Range.

+NOTE: Several MU contributor descriptions are defined in a way combining both BS for the measurement stage and calibration/reference antenna for calibration stage, e.g. for A1-4 this contribution is denoted as A1-4a for polarization mismatch between the BS and the receiving antenna, and as A1-4b for polarization mismatch between the reference antenna and the receiving antenna.

-B2-1 Misalignment BS (a) /calibration antenna (b) & pointing error
+B2-1 Misalignment and pointing error of BS (a) /calibration antenna (b)

 This contribution denotes uncertainty in BS (a) /calibration antenna (b) alignment and BS (a) /calibration antenna (b) pointing error.
 In this measurement the BS (a) /calibration antenna (b) is aligned to maximum, also allowing for a zero contribution for polarization mismatch uncertainty.
 By adjusting for maximums to align, this contribution can be a small contribution.
 The calibration antenna's phase centre and polarization purity changes slightly according to the frequency.
 Therefore, there should be some uncertainty reserved for this.
 To ensure that the point error is at a minimal, this contribution should be captured using the antenna pattern cut which is broadest (in the case of the BS this would most likely be in the azimuth domain).